Grand Duchess Olga Alexandrovna of Russia

 Duke Peter Alexandrovich of Oldenburg, a second cousin, was fourteen years older than Olga.
 He was the only child of Duke Alexander Petrovich of Oldenburg and Eugénie Maximilianovna of Leuchtenberg.
 Peter’s mother was a granddaughter of Nicholas I, Emperor of All Russia through Nicholas I’s daughter, Grand Duchess Maria Nikolayevna, and his father was a great-grandson of Paul I, Emperor of All Russia through his paternal grandmother Grand Duchess Catherine Pavlovna.

 It seems that Olga’s mother and Peter’s mother, who were good friends, had arranged a marriage between their two children so that Olga would not have to marry a foreign prince and could always be on call for her mother.
-As Olga told her official biographer, Ian Vorres, “I was just tricked into it.”
+Olga told her official biographer, Ian Vorres, “I was just tricked into it.”
 Olga was brought into a room where Peter stammered through a proposal.
 Their engagement, announced in May 1901, was unexpected by family and friends, as Peter had shown no prior interest in women and it was assumed he was homosexual.
 The wedding quickly followed on August 9, 1901.
 Olga told Vorres, “I shared his roof for fifteen years and never once were we husband and wife.”
 Obviously, there were no children.
-Olga and Peter lived in a 200-room mansion in St. Petersburg and had bedrooms at opposite ends of the building.
+Olga and Peter lived in a 200-room mansion in St. Petersburg and their bedrooms were at opposite ends of the building.
 Peter was always kind and considerate towards her but Olga longed for love, a normal marriage, and children.

 Olga and Peter; Photo Credit – Wikipedia